UWE Bristol Undergraduate Internship Schemes 2022–2023

 Step 6: Complete your feedback form

 We will send you a feedback form part way through the internship.
-We’d love to hear from you about the successes of the internship and any developmental points.
-You may be contacted to provide a case study.
+We’d love to hear from you about the successes of the internship and any comments on areas to develop.
+We may also contact you to request a case study.

 Frequently asked questions